diyorbek0309/fulfil-frontend-f22/README.md

 11. Practise working with DOM.
 12. Practise working with DOM.
 13. Practise working with DOM.
+14. Practise working with DOM.

 ### JavaScript Advanced:

-14. Spread operator and Rest Parameter.
+15. Spread operator and Rest Parameter.
 Getter and Setter.
-15. Try/Catch.
+16. Try/Catch.
 Scopes.
 Let, var and const. this keyword.
-16. Synchronous and asynchronous JS.
+17. Synchronous and asynchronous JS.
 Callback.
 Promise. async/await.
-17. OOP Basics.
+18. OOP Basics.
 Solving simple problems in JS.

 ## Practise 2:

 1. Setting up environment and folder structure for new project.
-2. Making HTML/CSS template of new project.
+2. Making HTML/CSS template of new project (Section 1).
+3. Making HTML/CSS template of new project (Section 2).
-3. Making dynamic parts of new project.
+4. Making dynamic parts of new project.
-4. Optimizing and Deploying new project to Netlify.
+5. Optimizing and Deploying new project to Netlify.
-5. Competition 2.
+6. Competition 2.

 ## React.js: